 220 South Orange Avenue, Suite 300, Livingston, NJ 07039, US

-Cerebral Palsy of North Jersey (CPNJ) is dedicated to enhancing the lives of people with disabilities and other special needs by supporting personal growth, independence and participation in the community.
-Visit our website and be sure to Like us on Facebook!
+Pillar Care Continuum is dedicated to enhancing the lives of people with disabilities and other special needs by supporting personal growth, independence and participation in the community.

 Founded in 1953, we deliver life-affirming services to infants, children, adults and their families throughout northern New Jersey.
-Not limited to serving consumers with cerebral palsy, we provide specialized programs to meet a wide range of educational, therapeutic and social needs of people with various disabilities.
-We are an independent, nonprofit organization.
-Our programs and services include: Infant Services: Our Early Intervention Program serves children from birth to three years of age in Bergen, Essex, Hudson, Passaic and Union counties who have shown delays in their development.
-By working in a child's "natural environment," such as the home or day care center, therapists and educators address each infant's disability while providing training and support for the caregiver.
-Education: At Horizon School and Horizon High School, both in Livingston, we offer comprehensive educational and therapeutic programs supported by specialized medical services for students ages 3-21 with multiple disabilities.
+We provide specialized programs to meet a wide range of educational, therapeutic and social needs of people with more than 100 different disabilities/diagnoses.
+Our programs and services include: Education: At Pillar Elementary School and Pillar High School, both in Livingston, we offer comprehensive educational and therapeutic programs supported by specialized medical services for students ages 3-21 with multiple disabilities.
 The schools offer an integrated approach to education stressing functional learning.
-In addition to the Horizon Schools, our Community Therapy Services (CTS) provides physical and occupational therapy, speech and language evaluations, and assistive technology services to children in their neighborhood public schools.
-The goal of these services is to allow children with disabilities to remain in their local school with supportive therapy and other services.
-Adult Day Programs : Three Adult Training Centers, in Orange, Wayne, and Irvington, serve individuals age 21 and over with developmental disabilities.
+Day Programs : Three day programs in Orange, Wayne, and Irvington, serve individuals age 21 and over with developmental disabilities.
 The programs provide physical, occupational and speech therapy, sensory stimulation, educational, vocational, social, recreational, and community integration opportunities five days per week.
-Activities focus on life skills, self-care, communication, mobility, personal awareness, arts, crafts and music, while providing health, medical and physical and behavioral supports.
-Residential Services: Group Homes in West Orange, Orange, Livingston, Plainfield, Newark, and Maplewood provide around-the-clock guidance, supervision and support to adults with developmental disabilities so that they can enjoy the benefits of life in a secure and homelike setting.
-A 24-unit apartment building in Newark, Essex Properties, offers independent living facilities to low-income adults with disabilities who can live on their own but who need some social service supports.
-Respite: After School/After Work Programs in Orange, Irvington, and Livingston offer weekday afternoon respite to families while creating opportunities for education, recreation and socialization for children and adults with disabilities.
-Tailored Programs: From time to time we offer programs paid for by individuals or their families in response to New Jersey's Real Life Choices program or other special needs or requests.
+Residential Services: Fifteen Group Homes throughout northern New Jersey provide around-the-clock guidance, supervision and support to adults with developmental disabilities so that they can enjoy the benefits of life in a secure and homelike setting.

 51 Old RoadLivingston, NJ 07039